npgrosser/houston/README.md

 See `hu ---help` for all available options.

+The OPENAI_API_KEY environment variable must be set to your OpenAI API key.
+You can get one at [https://beta.openai.com/](https://beta.openai.com/).

+_Instead of using the OPENAI_API_KEY environment variable, you can also specify the key in your config file.
+See [Configuration](#user-content-configuration) section for more information._

-#### Examples:
+### Examples:

-    hu tell me a dad joke

-    hu write a threejs example to index.html and open it in the browser

-    hu run ubuntu container with interactive bash
+- `hu run ubuntu container with interactive bash`
+- `hu find all pdf files in my home directory`
+- `hu delete unused docker images and networks`
+- `hu tell me a dad joke`

 ### Context

-Context is important.
-Depending on what you want Houston to do, you should give him as much information as possible to do the task.
+To give Houston the best chance of completing tasks, it's important to provide relevant context.
-This could be the file tree, the type of the project in the current working directory, the contents of specific files, a list of installed packages, etc.
+This may include details about the file tree, contents of specific files, installed packages, your bash history etc.
-The easiest way to provide that information is to just type it as part of your instruction.
-But depending on what information you want to provide, this might be cumbersome.
-That's why there are some alternatives that are meant to make your life easier.
+For this purpose, there are some features that help you do this.

-Note: Some information are so regularly relevant that they are always provided to Houston.
-This includes the OS name, version, architecture etc.

 #### Context Flags

-The easiest way to provide context information is to make use of one of the predefined context flags:
+The easiest way to provide context is to make use of one of the predefined context flags:

 ```
 Options: